-We have chosen to designate the land as a nature reserve, named after the stream that runs through the valley called Fen Letch (letch being a Northumbrian term for a long, narrow marsh in which water moves slowly among rushes and grass).
+We've named the reserve Fen Letch after the stream that runs through the valley (letch being a Northumbrian term for a long, narrow marsh in which water moves slowly among rushes and grass).
 50 acres have been planted with mixed native woodland species including alder, birch, oak, willow, hazel, rowan, blackthorn, hawthorn, rose and crab apple.
 Pines have been added into the mix in places in the hope of extending the habitats of nearby red squirrels.

 Fen Letch opens out in several places to form three large ponds and the remaining acreage is made up of wetland, grassland and thicket areas.
 Already this contains a wide variety of species including wild orchids, birds foot trefoil, toad flax, oxeye daisies, knap weed, primroses, cowslip and bulrushes.

 It is all still a very new landscape that is only just finding its feet and it’s been fascinating to see how much it has developed in five short years.
 Some of the first trees planted in 2016 are pushing up above head height while slower growing varieties are only beginning to peep over the top of their protective tubes.
 We plant around 500 additional trees each season - which sounds a lot but looks like a drop in the ocean out in the field!
 Four mature trees will offset one tonne of CO2 and so we are planting our future to sequest more carbon than we use.

 New neighbours that we’ve sighted include red deer, fox, badger, hare and small mammals as well as frogs, toads and amphibians.
 The reserve is alive with bird song and keen eyes have spotted barn owl, short eared owl, curlew, lapwing, skylark, heron and seabirds, plus migrating geese, ducks and swans.
 There are also a plethora of smaller tits, finches, linnets, warblers, wrens, swifts, swallows and sparrows.
 On warm still days the air swarms with dragonflies, damselflies, butterflies and moths.